gainy-app/gainy-ios/README.md

 <p>

 - Install Xcode 12.4+ and Command Line tools;
+- Make sure you have a configuration file to store API keys at  `Gainy/Gainy/Resources/Config.xcconfig`.
+If no, please create it. **WARNING: ** do not put this file under the VSC tracking!
+- Obtain GraphQL API key.
+To get the data from the remote server and to make network requests, you must provide GraphQL API key.
+To obrain the key, follow the next steps:
+  - Navigate to `GRAPHIQL` at [Heroku's API explorer](https://gainy-dev.herokuapp.com/console/api-explorer).
+If you need an access please contact @artem-vysotsky.
+  - Next, in the `Request Headers` section find the `x-hasura-admin-secret-key` field, reveal its value and copy the value, you will need it later.
+- (optionally) Obtain AppsFlyer dev key.
+If you want to allow sending in-app events, you should provide an AppsFlyer dev key to uniquely identify your account and the app.
+  - Log into the AppsFlyer dashboard.
+  - Navigate to `Configuration` > `App Settings`.
+  - Copy the dev key, you will need it later.

 - (optionally) Install [brew](https://brew.sh) package manager.
 It is required to run SwiftLint and SwiftFormat;
 - (optionally) Install [SwiftLint](https://github.com/realm/SwiftLint) and [SwiftFormat](https://github.com/nicklockwood/SwiftFormat):
 ```bash